 BMW 3.0 CSL Hommage R.

 With the new BMW 3.0 CSL Hommage R, BMW shows us new ways how man and machine can work together.
 The design of the interior started with the racing suit and helmet.
 The helmet is now an additional display and projects important driving parameters (speed, gear,…) directly in the field of view of the driver.
-This helps to keep focused on the track without taking your eyes of the road.
+This helps to keep focused on the track without taking your eyes off the road.
 The suit is a classical design by Puma.
 The wooden instrument panel displays additional information.
 In the picture it shows the race track of Laguna Seca with its braking points.
 In the middle of the panel is the central eBoost charging display.
 The car is made mostly out of lightweights carbon fiber and every part has its specific function and is necessary.

-Also the cars lighting is at the latest state of technology with laser lights at the front end and LED’s at the rear.
-There are no more side mirrors, instead you find a camera on each side.
+Also, the cars lighting is at the latest state of technology with laser lights at the front end and LED’s at the rear.
+There are no more side mirrors, instead, you find a camera on each side.
 The feed of the camera is displayed in a small display above the steering wheel.
 This monitor also displays additional information like lap times, overall race time and the car’s current track position if needed.